mj-epsilon/jcode/docs/handbook/JCODE_MVP_LEARNING_PLAN_DATASWARM_STYLE.md

 ---

 # STEP 28 - `src/dag/gates.js` - the anti-rubber-stamp machinery

+**In plain English:** the reviewer that cannot be lazy.
+A gate is a special task whose job is to audit its siblings - and the code refuses to let it pass unless it names every task it audited, or adds new work to cover what is missing.
+"Looks good to me" is structurally impossible.

 This is the step.
 Everything else in Part 4 exists to make it possible.